Main fundraiser photo

 Disclaimer: I, Kevin Weller, am not an attorney, nor do I represent tenants in a legal capacity.
 All information shared here is for informational purposes only to support tenant advocacy.
 For legal matters, please consult our licensed legal team.

-Our fight goes beyond Portside Towers; it’s a stand for renters across the country.
-This struggle serves as a warning of the lengths to which some landlords, aided by weak enforcement of tenant protections, will go.
-We aim to send a powerful message that tenants deserve fair treatment and lawful protections.
-Together, we can make a difference that reverberates nationwide, challenging even the most well-coordinated landlord practices.
+Our fight goes beyond Portside Towers.
+This is a stand for renters across the country, a warning about what happens when tenant protection laws are not enforced.
+We aim to send a powerful message: tenants deserve fair treatment and lawful protections.
+Together, we can make a difference that reverberates nationwide.

 Here is our story: